 One of the topics was why we are blogging – from hobby to a higher level.
 Anyone can start a cocktail blog which isn´t the same as being an expert on the topic but you`re on the way if you are willing to work hard.

 Further topics was how to build the value of your writing/blog in the community among others and to support your local bartender which is one of the best things you can do and to respect their time and their way to do their work.
-Then we discussed how a blogger can get info about a brand as well as how to deal with brand reps and how to use your blog to bring value to the topic/brand/bar etc..
+Then we discussed how a blogger can get info about a brand and how to use your blog to bring value to the topic/brand/bar etc..

 Other things adviced by Camper for us cocktail bloggers is to consider the importance of using original photos and material as well as not being too wordy, do original experiments and show helpful hints.
 All good advices.